alexandrubau/extjs-socketioprovider/README.md

 # Examples

-Start your Socket.io server and listen for event:
+Start your Socket.io server and listen for events:

 ```javascript
 socket.on('Location.add', function(req, res){